Surrey Chapel, Southwark: History

 Rowland Hill's original chapel became used for various religious and social purposes, including by the Primitive Methodists for a time, before partial demolition, rebuilding and refitting works to suit it to commercial uses in 1881.
-The Illustrated London News reported its demise in May 1881 in these terms: The demolition of the well-known circular meeting-house, or Dissenting Chapel, in Blackfriar's-road, Southwark, removes another familiar landmark of London's social and religious history.
+The Illustrated London News reported its demise in May 1881 in these terms: "The demolition of the well-known circular meeting-house, or Dissenting Chapel, in Blackfriar's-road, Southwark, removes another familiar landmark of London's social and religious history".

 Later use

 Despite the fatalistic tone of the contemporary news report, sufficient of the original building was retained that it remained recognisable in the streetscene until bombed during the Second World War.
-Though it had various commercial uses after 1881, most notably as the Ring – a boxing arena – which commenced in 1910.
+Though it had various commercial uses after 1881, most notably as 'the Ring' – a boxing arena – which commenced in 1910.
 Dick Burge and his wife Bella Burge acquired the lease, and developed the venue so as to cater for a working class audience.
 In 1914 Bella became the first woman to attend a boxing match and soon her friend Marie Lloyd and other actresses became regular attendees at bouts.

 Today, on the site of the Surrey Chapel is a modern office block named Palestra.
-The new building is used by Transport for London and the London Development Agency.
-Situated opposite, across Union Street, is Rowland Hill House: an interwar block of council flats named in honour of the chapel's founder.
+The new building is used by Transport for London.
+Opposite, across Union Street, is Rowland Hill House, an interwar block of council flats named in honour of the chapel's founder.

 The Surrey Chapel that existed in south London should not be confused with Surrey Chapel in Norwich, which was founded in 1844 and continues to the present day.